sourcegraph/handbook/content/departments/people-talent/talent/index.md

 ### Compensation

 - Our compensation philosophy
-- Our bands
+- Compensation bands / pay transparency
 - How to give a raise
 - How to give a spot bonus
 - How to give a promotion

-### Performance Management
+### Performance management

-- 360-Impact Review Process
+- Performance review process (aka 360-Impact Review)
-  - Methodology
+  - Our methodology
   - Goal Setting and Expectations
   - Eligibility
-  - Evaluation Cadence
+  - Evaluation cadence
-  - Review Schedule
+  - Review schedule
-  - Talent Assessment Framework
+  - What we measure
-    - Skills-based
+    - Skills
-    - Values-based
+    - Values
-    - Performance & Values Rating Definitions
+    - Performance & values rating definitions
-    - Guidance for Performance Ratings
+    - Guidance for performance ratings
-  - Impact Review Questions
+  - Impact review questions
-- Performance Improvement Plan Process (PIP)
+- Performance improvement plan (PIP) process
-- Enablement
+- Performance management training
   - Guide to having an effective 1:1 (Coming Soon)
-  - Introduction to and preparing for Calibrations (Coming Soon)
+  - Introduction to and preparing for performance review cycles (Coming Soon)
-  - Template Calibration Presentation (Coming Soon)
+  - Template calibration presentation (Coming Soon)
-  - How to have an impactful review conversation (Coming Soon)
+  - How to have an impactful performance review conversation (Coming Soon)
   - How to have a compensation conversation (Coming Soon)
   - How to have an effective Career/Coaching conversation (Coming Soon)